Doktora Emila Warmińskiego street: Tenement at 11

-The first owner at then 6 Wilhelm straße recorded in the early 1860s was Gottlieb Müller, working in the railway business.
+The first owner at then 6 Wilhelmstraße recorded in the early 1860s was Gottlieb Müller, working in the railway business.
 The house at Nr.11 still stands today.

-In 1903, three social activists (Dr. Emil Warmiński, Dr. Władysława Piórka and Ludwik Sosnowski) established a building company which then purchased a large property with access on both 5 Wilhelmstrasse (today 30 Focha st.30) and 6 Gamm straße (today 11 Warmińskiego st.).
+In 1903, three social activists (Dr. Emil Warmiński, Dr. Władysława Piórka and Ludwik Sosnowski) established a building company which then purchased a large property with access on both 5 Wilhelmstraße (today 30 Focha st.30) and 6 Gamm straße (today 11 Warmińskiego st.).
 The ensemble built there had two rooms, a large garden with a summer stage and a place for gymnastic exercises.
 Social organizations operated at this Dom Polski (e.g. the Sokół Gymnastic Society or Halka Singing Society in Bydgoszcz), in addition to lectures and courses.
 In 1910, the Bydgoszcz Industrial Exhibition took place there.
 The local branch of the Grenzschutz (a paramilitary voluntary formation) attacked the Polish House and severely damaged it in August 1919.

 After WWI, a metal products factory called Fema started to operate in the buildings of the former Dom Polski (1921), producing various types of furniture, locks, belt hinges, etc. Kazimierz and Edmund Sokolowski, firm's owners, placed a commemorative plaque in honor of the defunct Polish House on the wall of the factory at 11 Warmińskiego street.
 The board was destroyed by the Nazis: in 1958, for the 75th anniversary of its foundation, the “Halka” Singing Society of Bydgoszcz re-placed it, on a building in the back of the street.
 At the time, the nationalized factory called Bydgoska Fabryka Wyrobów Rowerowych Fema was one of several plants in Bydgoszcz manufacturing cheap bicycles for the entire nation.

 After the fall of communism, the main edifice became a car workshop and was eventually demolished in February 2019, as part of a real estate project.
-However, the commemorative plaque to Emil Warmiński will be positionned back on the plot at the end of the works.
+However, the commemorative plaque to Emil Warmiński will be positioned back on the plot at the end of the works.